The Benefits of Celery Juice? Here’s Why Everyone Drinks It Right Now.

 Ultimately, ALL healthy food should taste good.
-If it doesn’t, you’ll find it hard to keep doing for more than a few weeks.
+If it doesn’t, you’ll find it hard to keep doing it for more than a few weeks.

-Keep me in mind that because many of the nutrients tend to be lost in the juicing process (goodbye precious fibre), I don’t recommend celery juice.
+Keep in mind that because many of the nutrients tend to be lost in the juicing process (goodbye precious fibre), I don’t recommend celery juice.

-There’s plenty of other drinks that’ll give you way more nutrients like a normal smoothie or green juice.
+There are plenty of other drinks that’ll give you way more nutrients like a normal smoothie or green juice.